seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **PETER**
 O, I cry you mercy; you are the singer: I will say
 for you.
-It is ‘music with her silver sound,’
+It is 'music with her silver sound,'
 because musicians have no gold for sounding:
-‘Then music with her silver sound
+'Then music with her silver sound
-With speedy help doth lend redress.’
+With speedy help doth lend redress.'

 *Exit*